seanreed1111/sql-recipes/recipes.md

 Once you run the UPDATE statement, you can drop the ORDER_MODE column after verifying that no other existing SQL references it.

 How It Works
 The CASE statement performs the same function as the older (but still useful in some scenarios) DECODE function, and is a bit more readable as well.
 For more complex comparisons, such as those evaluating more than one expression or column, you can use the second form of the CASE statement.
 In the second form, the CASE clause does not contain a column or expression; instead, each WHEN clause contains the desired comparison operation.
-Here is an example where we want to assign a special code of 5 when the order is an employee order (the CUSTOMER_ID is less than 102): update orders set order_mode_num = case when order_mode = 'direct' and customer_id < 102 then 5
+Here is an example WHERE we want to assign a special code of 5 when the order is an employee order (the CUSTOMER_ID is less than 102): update orders set order_mode_num = case when order_mode = 'direct' and customer_id < 102 then 5